Badaud History, Family Crest & Coats of Arms

 Early History of the Badaud family

-Another 313 words (22 lines of text) covering the years 1378, 1539, 1607, and 1626 are included under the topic Early Badaud History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Badaud research.
+Another 157 words (11 lines of text) covering the years 1378, 1539, 1607, and 1626 are included under the topic Early Badaud History in all our PDF Extended History products and printed products wherever possible.

 Badaud Spelling Variations